freenas/freenas-docs/userguide/services.rst

-If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the "Host name database" field of
-:menuselection:`Network --> Global Configuration`.
+If your clients are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field of :menuselection:`Network --> Global Configuration`.

 When configuring SSH, always test your configuration as an SSH user